theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

 Dogmatic: Increase your vitality by 2, you may carry an additional blood vial ⛪

-Blood letting: When damage a monster you may decrease the damage you deal to 1, if you do gain 1 blood vial. ⛪
+Blood letting: When damaging a monster you may decrease the damage you deal to 1, if you do gain 1 blood vial. ⛪

-Command the dream: 👁️: you may spend 1 insight at the beginning of combat, if you do you may choose to reroll any die this combat 1 time
+Command the Dream: 👁️: you may spend 1 insight at the beginning of combat, if you do you may choose to reroll any die this combat 1 time

-Glimpse beyond: 👁️: add +1 to any roll you make for each insight you have
+Dominate Minion: 👁️: After you deal damage to an enemy, if they have hp less than or equal to your insight, you choose the targets for their next attack

 Runesmith's blessing: You gain the following action "Great one's utterances: gain one insight" 👁️

-Visionary: Gain one insight now, you may hold an additional insight 👁️
+Visionary: When you gain this blood gem gain two insight, you may hold an additional insight 👁️

+Studious:  When you gain any number of resources during exploration, you may instead gain that number of insight  👁️

 Hunters tools:

-Auger of Ebritas : deal 2 damage, you may spend one insight to increase this damage by 2. 👁️
+Auger of Ebritas : Deal 2 damage, you may spend one insight to increase this damage by 2. 👁️

 Executioners glove:  Gain 2 beasthood, deal 4 damage. 🩸